charmaine211/AutomaticDriverGazeDetection/README.md

   - _Accuracy_: (TP + TN) / (TP + FN + TN + FP).
 This metric shows the overall correctness of a classification ML model.
 Note that accuracy may not be suitable for imbalanced datasets.
   - _Recall_: TP / (TP + FN).
 It assesses whether the model can identify all instances of the target class.

-To analyze the data effectively, observe that the training loss decreases over time while the accuracy of the validation set increases.
-These trends indicate the model's performance and can help determine its effectiveness.
+To analyze the data effectively, make sure that the training loss decreases over time while the accuracy of the validation set increases.
+This is an indication of the model's performance and can help determine its effectiveness.

 - `.../weights`: The directory where your model is saved.
   - `best.pt`: Model that is the result of the _best_ epoch of the training process.